 The country’s most populated state is full of riding opportunities

 As the country’s most densely populated state, you would be forgiven if you assumed that California doesn’t have a lot of room for off-road trails.
 Despite having more people than all of Canada (and it’s not really close), California is loaded with places to ride.

-From sand dunes to rock-strewn trails, you never have to travel very far in California to find some truly epic riding destinations for you and your friends to experience in the Talon.
+From sand dunes to rock-strewn trails, you never have to travel very far in California to find some truly epic riding destinations for you and your friends to experience.
 And some of them are a lot closer to crowded cities than you might think.
 Here are a few of our favorite places to ride in the Golden State.

 Part of the Bureau of Land Management, Jawbone Canyon OHV offers a wide variety of riding conditions just about an hour north of Los Angeles.
 Jawbone is home to a wide variety of sand and rock-strewn trails.
 You will find a good mix of beginner-friendly drives and expert-only hill climbs that are sure to please anybody.
-The powerful engine of the Honda Talon 1000R Fox Live Valve is exactly what you need to summit the biggest climbs.
 Primitive camping is plentiful and free, though there are no RV hookups and shade is hard to come by.
 You can pick up essentials like ice, firewood and some limited groceries at the nearby Jawbone Canyon Store.

 While not as vast as Glamis, what sets the Oceano Dunes SVRA apart is the proximity to the Pacific Ocean.
 Those ocean breezes mean you can ride here throughout the summer – something we wouldn’t recommend at Glamis.
 Located about 12 miles south of San Luis Obispo, Oceano Dunes SVRA offers approximately 3,500 acres of off-road riding, though that is limited to approximately 1,100 acres during the snowy plover nesting season, which runs March through September.
 You’ll find all manner of off-road vehicles here and it can get very crowded on the weekends.
 You would be wise to make camping reservations ahead of time, as Day Use passes can be hard to come by.
 Getting to experience the dunes while looking at the ocean is something you’ll be glad to share with family or close friends.